 If you’re wondering how to apply for a Dot Dot loan, including what details you might need, and what documents you may need to verify your Dot Dot loan application, you should find everything you need to know here.

-Customers can apply to borrow up to £1000 directly through our website, and up to £4000 through selected brokers.
+Customers can apply to borrow up to £4000 directly through our website.

 As a responsible lender we always make sure you meet our lending criteria, and conduct credit and affordability checks for each loan.

 Yes - every application we receive is credit checked.
 As a responsible lender we always make sure you meet our lending criteria and conduct credit and affordability checks for each loan.
 Just so you know, the credit check will only be visible on your credit file to other lenders if we make an offer to you and you accept it.

 No – because we’re a responsible lender, a credit search is necessary in order for us to make a decision on your application.
 Our initial search will be a ‘soft’ one, this means it will be visible to you but not other lenders and organisations.
 If we make an offer to you and you accept this, we will carry out a credit application search and this will be visible on your credit file to other lenders.
 All applications are subject to a credit check and affordability assessment.

 Eligibility will depend on your personal circumstances, but to apply you need to be: